LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 17 - Parking history page.md

 export default router;
 ```

-4. Add button to navigation in `src/App.vue`.
+4. Add a button to navigation in `src/App.vue`.

 ```vue
 <RouterLink class="router-link" :to="{ name: 'parkings.history' }">